 A single asset can be in stored in a folder path and can also be included in one or more collections.
 The table below provides a comparison of the primary differences between these two organization methods.

 |Duplication||An asset is saved with a specific folder path.Two identical assets with the same name, but different folder paths are completely different entities with different public IDs.||The same asset can be included in multiple collections.|

 |SEO||Folder paths are a part of the asset's URL and thus can provide an SEO benefit.||Collections are a conceptual, internal grouping and thus have no impact on SEO.|

-|You don't have an option to move an asset from one collection to another.
+|Moving assets between||Moving an asset from folder to folder changes its URL and can cause broken links.
+For the above reason, when choosing the folder structure for an asset, you should generally consider folders as a relatively "permanent" placement.
+They shouldn't be used as a method of assigning status or any other temporary organizational strategy.||You don't have an option to move an asset from one collection to another.
 You can include an asset in multiple collections, or you can delete from one and add to another.
 These changes have no impact on the asset URLs|

-|Removing/deleting assets||Deleting an asset from a folder deletes the asset from your account and can cause broken links.
+|Removing/deleting assets||Deleting an asset from a folder deletes the asset from your product environment and can cause broken links.

 |Removing an asset from the collection just takes it out of that grouping.
-The asset remains in your account and in its current folder path.|
+The asset remains in your product environment and in its current folder path.|

 |Renaming||You cannot rename a folder.||Renaming a collection does not impact the assets in it.
 The collection rename takes effect immediately for everyone who has permissions to view it (refresh may be required).|

-|Creating||All users can create folders under any folder where they have Can Contribute or higher permissions.||Users with a Media Library user role must be given explicit permissions to create collections by an account administrator.|
+|Creating||All users can create folders under any folder where they have Can Contribute or higher permissions.||Users with a Media Library user role must be given explicit permissions to create collections by a DAM administrator.|

-The permissions control who can access, modify which assets are inside, and whether they can further share the collection.
+|Sharing folders Folders can be shared with either user groups or individual DAM users at a variety of permission levels.The permissions control what operations users can perform on the assets in a folder as well as whether users can further share the folders.||Inviting to collections You can invite your teammates (either user groups or individual DAM users) to collections at a variety of permission levels.
+The permissions control who can access, modify which assets are inside, and whether they can further invite to the collection or publish it.
 They do not impact what operations users can perform on individual assets inside the collection.
-However, when you invite users or group members to a collection, then those users or group members will be able to view all assets in the collection, even if some or all assets in the collection are in folders that are not shared with that group.|
+However, when you invite users or group members to a collection, then the invited teammates will be able to view all assets in the collection, even if some or all assets in the collection are in folders that are not shared with that group.|